Workflow is the main theme for the Blender 2.8 project. Many complex architectural changes are required to achieve this goal.

 The grand total for the Code Quest is around 200-250K USD.

-Support the Blender 2.8 Code Quest for 39USD (34EUR) and you will receive a one-of-a-kind Blender-branded 16GB USB Rocket as a thank you token.
-The rocket will be packed with goodies such as a collection of 2.8 EEVEE demo files and Blender Open Movies.
+You can still support the Blender 2.8 Code Quest as a sponsor or by purchasing the remaining rockets in stock.
+You will receive a one-of-a-kind Blender-branded 16GB USB Rocket as a thank you token.
+Packed with goodies such as a collection of 2.8 EEVEE demo files, Blender Open Movies and the source files for the artwork of the Code Quest.

 Note: The Blender USB Rocket is a special token to reward our Code Quest supporters.